 How can we discern God’s voice amidst so many others crying for our attention?
 Here’s a litmus test that never fails: God’s voice speaks truth and life.
 Makes sense, right?
 After all, Jesus Christ was God in flesh, and He declared Himself to be the Way, the Truth, and the Life.
 He will never speak words contrary to who He is.

 Some are timid.
-Their fear of inadequacy and failure leaves them easily threatened by confident women and scared to make decisions.
+The fear of inadequacy and failure leaves them scared to make decisions.

-Some are boisterous and loud, trying to mask insecurities with laughter and jokes.
-And some are painfully shy, scarcely making eye contact in conversation.
+Some try to mask insecurities with laughter and jokes.
+And some scarcely make eye contact in conversation.

-A heart-to-heart talk with each woman would reveal a common denominator: A voice in their head is telling them that they have nothing to offer.
-It’s whispering a lie—“You’re not good enough.
+A heart-to-heart talk with each woman would reveal a common denominator: A voice in their head tells them that they have nothing to offer.
+It whispers a lie—“You’re not good enough.
 Try harder.”
-It’s saying that they don’t matter, no one cares, and no one loves them.
+It says they don’t matter, no one cares, and no one loves them.